Table of contents

 The Blockchain to combat fraud related to health insurance, storing immutable records on a Blockchain, and sharing them with insurance providers, can prevent some of the most common types of fraud – including billing for transactions that never come or charging for unnecessary services.

 Benefits of blockchain technology in healthcare :

-Blockchain can create one system for stored, kept up to date, health records for secure and rapid retrieval by authorized users.
+Blockchain can create one system for storing and keeping up-to-date health records for secure and rapid retrieval by authorized users.
 Prevent miscommunication between healthcare professionals involved in caring for an equivalent patient; countless mistakes prevented, faster diagnosis and interventions become possible, and personalized care to each patient.

 2. Quality Control and Traceability:

 The circulation of counterfeit drugs has plagued healthcare.
-Blockchain benefits like product tracking and quality assessment prevent counterfeit medicines from entering circulation and ensure the drug’s standards are used at medical institutions to supply safe treatment.
+Blockchain benefits like product tracking and quality assessment prevent counterfeit medicines from circulating and ensure that medical institutions use the drug’s standards to supply safe treatment.

 3 .
 Greater security:

 To store the records effectively & keep track of the medical data and numbers of patients using Blockchain technology.
 The use of distributed systems allows the exchange of data with the next level of security while reducing the administrative costs that current systems impose.

 Increase the ability of interoperability between clinics, hospitals, doctors, laboratories, and other healthcare providers.
 The patient information request has stored a record of the origin and keeps it secure from other threats.

 Furthermore, Blockchain systems can simplify the record-sharing process and give patients higher accessibility and transparency regarding their health information.
 In some circumstances, verifying patient documents’ modifications ensures the records’ accuracy.
 If done correctly, this verification can provide an extra layer of security that secures against humankind error or deliberate forgery.